Monday, February 20, 2012

 But back to the point of this post - now I add Occupy Demonstrator to my list of woulda shoulda couldas.
 I can't help but feel I've missed an opportunity in observing or documenting the Occupy Wall Street movement.
 I feel like a character in Mad Men, blithely mentioning their friend was going to "some stupid concert" in Woodstock, NY.
 The difference, I suppose, is that OWS is still going on, so I guess it's not too late to join up and start not bathing my way to equality, but a weekly yoga class is about as close as I come to embracing a group movement, and even that is a little much most of the time (For example, the last class I went to, the teacher kept saying, "Remember, angels can fly because they take themselves so lightly" and waggling his eyebrows meaningfully.
 Instead of inspiring me to dig deeper in my half pigeon, this quote became obsessively lodged in my brain as completely nonsensical.
 If there's anyone who doesn't take themselves lightly, it's angels.
 Divine justice missions and flaming swords are not exactly casually conceived, after all.)

+The point is, I won't be performing group consensus hand signals or pitching a tent in Zuccotti Park anytime soon.
 But I am fascinated by the entire thing as a cultural observer - the loose formation of a paradigm shift, the constant conversation, and the emergence of people actually doing things in real life (not on a video game, not on a reality show, not *just* on the Internet, not for a Kia-sponsored flashmob or anything else related to the typically fake and technologically advanced world of obesity and sloth and shitty voter turnout we've all come to be disappointed by).

 This is something actually exciting, and actually a result of real people and real problems.
 And I guess I just assumed that despite its flaws (wtf is their goal, again?) and the obvious target they make for mockery (did I mention the group consensus hand signals?), just the fact that our democracy is able to muster up this scrap of authenticity and action in its garage sale of sponsored chotchkies and FOX news snake oil and made-in-tv-studios sentimental ornaments should be celebrated, in my opinion.
 I feel like in all our rummaging around in boxes of broken toys and self-help books, we pulled out vintage revolutionary poster (somehow) in mint condition.
 It's kind of nice, that people, you know, believe in stuff.